About Chitwan National Park

 Contact telephone number of Chitwan National Park tourist office: 056-620405/580072

-Staying outside Chitwan National park means you will be staying in Sauraha town which has a wide selection of guesthouses that vary in price from $5 per night upward to $150+.
+Sauraha has a wide selection of guesthouses that vary in price from $5 per night upward to $150+.

 Most travelers stay in accommodation within Sauraha and arrange jungle treks or excursions from there.

-Do check out the latest accommodation prices using my search below.
+Do check out my personal reviews on accommodation in Chitwan.
+Or use my search below.
 It will search all the major booking sites, is free to use and will find you the best prices!

 Common sense is important considering Chitwan National Park is a tropical jungle with active wildlife.